reyestech/Openvas/README.md

 # Vulnerability Management Lab with OpenVAS

 **Summary and Purpose**
-In this project, I created a secure Azure network and populated it with two virtual machines: one running the OpenVAS Vulnerability Management Scanner and the other running Windows 10.
+In this project, we will create a secure Azure network and populate it with two virtual machines: one running the OpenVAS Vulnerability Management Scanner and the other running Windows 10.
 To demonstrate the importance of proper configuration for vulnerability scans, the Windows 10 virtual machine was intentionally made vulnerable by disabling security controls and installing outdated software.

 Two types of scans were conducted to illustrate this point.
 First, an unauthenticated scan was performed on the Windows 10 machine.
 After completing the unauthenticated scan, a credentialed scan was configured and initiated.
 Based on the results of the credentialed scan, remediation steps were implemented to address critical vulnerabilities.